infil00p/cordova-crosswalk-engine/README.md

 * Support for [Crosswalk's shared mode](https://crosswalk-project.org/documentation/shared_mode.html) via the XWALK_MODE install variable or xwalkMode preference
 * Uses the latest Crosswalk 14 stable version by default
+* The ANIMATABLE_XWALK_VIEW preference is false by default
 * Doesn't work with Crosswalk 14.43.343.17 and earlier
 * Requires Cordova CLI 5.2.0 or later